-Translational Research in Malignancy Members
+Translational Research in Malignancies Members

-The Translational Research in Malignancy (TRIM) program is a highly interactive translational cancer research program.
+The Translational Research in Malignancies (TRIM) program is a highly interactive translational cancer research program.
 Its main objective is to conduct studies centered on molecular mechanisms of cancer progression and therapeutic resistance and to translate basic science and preclinical discoveries into early diagnosis, biomarkers, and cancer therapeutics.

 Bio